osmandapp/web/main/blog/2020-02-25-android-3-60/index.md

 ## Improved version of Straight-Line navigation

 We also refactored how Straight-Line navigation works.
-There is also a new setting to specify at which distance of user's location from route to start recalculation: Configure profile-> Navigation settings-> Route parameters->Minimal distance to recalculate the route..
+There is also a new setting to specify at which distance of user's location from route to start recalculation: <Translate android="yes" id="configure_profile" />-> Navigation settings-> Route parameters->Minimal distance to recalculate the route..
 We have also implemented a new setting.
 In case if you deviate from the route during the navigation, this setting builds the shortest path from your current position to the calculated route with the maximum angle.
 In other words, if the angle is higher than the one set by the user, OsmAnd calculates the next point of the route to build an additional route segment, so the angle will be valid.